-Inspection & Test Plans (ITP's)
+Inspection & Test Plans (ITPs)

 Subcontractors must supply site specific Inspection & Test Plans - generic documentation will not suffice.
 You will be expected to have a sufficient assessment of the scope of work for your activities and implement control measures in line with recognised legal requirements, industry best practice and the conditions found on the relevant site.
-All ITP's must be sent to the project manager 4 weeks prior to your works starting on site.
+All ITPs must be uploaded 4 weeks prior to your works starting on site into the McLaughlin & Harvey Common Data Environment (CDE) which the default is Viewpoint for Projects.
 Your work activities will not be allowed to commence until the project management team confirms your documentation is suitable and fit for purpose.

-Subcontractors are required to ensure that their employees are briefed on their specific ITP's.
+Subcontractors are required to ensure that their employees are briefed on their specific ITPs.
 McLaughlin & Harvey will require documentary proof to this effect.